Iglesia ni Cristo: Political influence in the Philippines

 In the 1965 Philippine presidential election, support from Eraño Manalo and the INC was one of the attributed reasons behind the victory of Ferdinand Marcos over the incumbent Macapagal.

-President Ferdinand Marcos, Sr. and some Philippine senators (namely Sergio Osmeña, Jr., Arturo Tolentino, Benigno Aquino, Jr., and Jose Roy) during a birthday celebration of Executive Minister Eraño Manalo.
+President Ferdinand Marcos and some Philippine senators (namely Sergio Osmeña, Jr., Arturo Tolentino, Ninoy Aquino, and Jose Roy) during a birthday celebration of Executive Minister Eraño Manalo.

 In the 1969 Philippine vice presidential election, the INC supported the losing bid of Genaro Magsaysay, running mate of presidential candidate Sergio Osmeña, Jr., in a split ticket (that is, Marcos-Magsaysay) (Note: In his diary, President Ferdinand Marcos remarked that while "Iglesia support had certainly helped turn the tide," the church was also "a sly and cunning lot."
 Since the INC had historically supported Osmeña, Marcos personally doubted the last-minute shift of support of the INC.).
 Incumbent Vice President Fernando Lopez, the first Filipino to be elected to the vice presidency thrice and later Chairman of ABS-CBN Corporation, believed he has "debunked Iglesia political power with the help of responsible voters."
 In victory, Lopez remarked that he would rather lose the election than "surrender" to the INC. Lopez (with 62.7 percent vote share) also polled higher than his running mate, President Ferdinand Marcos (with 62.2 percent vote share).

-On September 23, 1972, when President Ferdinand Marcos announced placing Martial law in the Philippines, MetroCom troops led by General Fidel Ramos stormed the INC Central Office to close down the church's media arm Eagle Broadcasting Corporation.
+On 23 September 1972, when President Ferdinand Marcos announced placing Martial law in the Philippines, MetroCom troops led by General Fidel Ramos stormed the INC Central Office to close down the church's media arm Eagle Broadcasting Corporation.
 However, having no orders from the Executive Minister to allow government forces to enter in their compound, the INC guards armed with Thompson submachine guns opened fire to defend the place, and killed one Philippine Constabulary in the process.
 (Note: In his diary, President Ferdinand Marcos noted that two members of the Philippine Constabulary were killed, and three Marines were wounded.
-Marcos met with Eraño Manalo on October 14, 1972.
+Marcos met with Eraño Manalo on 14 October 1972.
 According to Marcos, Manalo was "worried that he may be picked up" and that his accounts were to be examined by the Bureau of Internal Revenue.)
 By the time Defense Minister Juan Ponce Enrile arrived in the area, MetroCom troops have already retaliated to the church defiance and killed at least 12 INC guards.
 After discussions with the church administration, government forces were successful in shutting down the INC media.
 Enrile called the battle as "the only violent incident" of the day, while Media Czar Primitivo Mijares dubbed it as the "only armed resistance to the military efforts to enforce martial law."

-On February 14, 1975, as response to the imprisonment of INC members, some 50,000 church members turned up in a rally against human rights abuses during Martial law in the Philippines.